-The G2 Reader is another prominent RSS feed reader that claims to be the replacement to the Google Reader.
-It has all the basic functionalities that a feed reader should have, plus it offers mobile apps and Chrome extension.
+The G2 Reader is another prominent RSS feed app that claims to be the replacement for the Google Reader.
+It has all the basic functionalities that a feed reader should have, plus it offers a mobile app and a Chrome extension.

-G2Reader is free only up to 100 subscriptions.
+G2Reader is free only for up to 100 subscriptions.
 It will cost $29 a year beyond that.